jw56578/JSGame/goals.md

 --if the pixel location is taken then there is collision --or do we say that all things have to be a minimal size - this can't work because things like weapons are smaller than characters
---so we need to maintain every pixel location and store a pointer to the thing that is currently there
+--so we need to maintain every pixel location and store a pointer to the thing that is currently there -- need to cleare out previous spots so maintain previous location, in order to clear it out -- need to cancel moves if collision occurs